-Welcome to the getting started guide for Backblaze B2 and CloudBerry!
-With Backblaze B2 and CloudBerry, you can automate your server backups to secure them offsite.
-The following guide explains how to set up CloudBerry on a single server.
-If you are interested in managing multiple servers, please take a look at our CloudBerry MBS guide.
+Welcome to the getting started guide for Backblaze B2 and MSP360!
+With Backblaze B2 and MSP360, you can automate your server backups to secure them offsite.
+The following guide explains how to set up MSP360 Cloudberry Backup on a standalone server.
+If you are interested in managing multiple servers, please take a look at our MSP360 MBS guide.

 Once you have completed the steps below, you will have a true set-it-and-forget-it backup solution in place.

 You can also download this guide as a PDF.